 Before buying your fishing shirts, reread the “how to choose” section to make sure you understand what to look for.
 Once you learn what each type of shirt fabric is best at, you can tailor your fishing shirts to get the right job done.

-I hope this guide was helpful for finding the best fishing shirt to fit your needs.
+I hope this guide was helpful for finding a good long & short sleeve fishing shirt to fit your needs.
 If you want to comment or recommend a shirt I didn’t include, please use my contact form to get in touch.

 Have fun and good luck!